-If you need to write a summary for your resume with no experience, you’re in the right place.
+If you’re looking for how to write a summary for your resume with no work experience, you’ve come to the right place.

 Okay, first- a summary is different than an objective.
 Usually resume objectives are useless because they don’t share anything the hiring manager doesn’t already know (such as “my goal is to obtain a position in the ___ industry”).